 Kayak Camping Primer:

 You will learn basic principles of camping from a kayak, including gear choices, food choices, storage methods, and packing techniques.
-Information learned in this module will be applied during the overnight camping portion of the course.

 In this module, you will learn important navigational skills to help you to navigate in more challenging conditions, including ocean currents, longer crossings, nighttime, and fog: